Islandora-Collaboration-Group/ISLE/docs/optional-components/blazegraph.md

-# Replacing Mulgara with Blazegraph (High-Performance Low-Level Storage)
+# Replacing Mulgara with Blazegraph for High-Performance Low-Level Storage

 ## Use Cases & User Stories